infiniteloop108/Load-Balancer/README.md

 Verify the address to which the request is sent (in HTTPRequest and HTTPRequestDefault) Click run.
 You can see a statistics graph in Response Time Graph.
 You can also save the graph by clicking 'Save graph'

+You might run out of memory for jmeter.
+Run this `HEAP="-Xms512m -Xmx4096m"` to set your heap size to 4gb

 ## Some Results

 We ran some tests.